 Creative Ways to Add Affiliate Links to Travel Posts

 Adding links to booking websites is pretty much a no-brainer if you want to make money from your travel blog!
-Nearly every booking website and search engine has an affiliate program, so it’s just a matter of figuring out which programs you’d most like to promote.
+Nearly every booking website and search engine have affiliate programs, so it’s just a matter of figuring out which programs you’d most like to promote.

 If you want to add other links to your posts, however, here are a few creative ways to add affiliate links to travel posts: